clincha-org/proxmox-api/README.md

 ## Mantras

 The API must work like Terraform.
-If a value is not set, the zero value is assumed.
+If a value is not set, nothing is sent to the API.

 ## Attribute Flow